The content

 Sources:

-This is an educational based magazine for ancient Greek history,
+is an educational magazine for ancient Greek history,

-ancient Sparta and the Peloponnesos.
-It discusses issues on
+ancient Sparta, and the Peloponnes.
+It discusses issues of

 Historical